haiko-xyz/amm/docs/1-technical-overview.md

 # Technical overview

-This document provides an overview of Sphinx's smart contracts.
-It focuses on the call logic for the five main functions called by the user, including breaking down the internal call logic and mapping external interactions with strategy contracts.
+This document provides a technical overview of Sphinx's smart contracts.
+It focuses on the five main functions called by users, breaking down their internal call logic and mapping interactions with external `Strategy` contracts.

+It may be helpful to first review the Naming Conventions section of [Sphinx vs Uniswap](./sphinx-vs-uniswap.md) before reading this document.

 ## Contracts

 ### `MarketManager`

-The `MarketManager` contract is the main entrypoint for all user interactions.
+The `MarketManager` contract is the main entrypoint for user interactions.
 It is responsible for:

 1. Creating new markets
-2. Adding and removing liquidity to new or existing positions
+2. Adding and removing liquidity to / from new or existing positions
 3. Swapping assets through one or multiple markets
 4. Placing and collecting limit orders
 5. Other miscellaneous actions such as flash loans, protocol fees, sweeping etc